jlikhuva/blog/posts/rmq.md

 }
 ```

-Below, we implemet the `RMQSolver` trait for each of our solvers.
+Below, we implement the `RMQSolver` trait for each of our solvers.
 We leverage functions that we already implemented in preceding segments.

 ```rust
 /// Calculates the location and value of the smallest element
 /// in the given block by iterating over the elements.
 This takes